udelcodes/udelcodes.github.io/cyber1/steps-to-bruteforce.md

 ls
 ```

 The *.zip* file is the file that contains the secret message.
-If you try to look inside the *secret_message* folder right now, you will see that there is nothing inside.
+If you try to look inside the *secret_message* folder right now, you will see that there is a message.txt file, however, if you try to view what is inside of message.txt, there will be no message inside.

 Try to unzip the *.zip* file using *unzip*.
 You will be asked for a password.
 But you probably don't know the password yet.
 If you try an incorrect password three times, the program will stop.
 ```